plkumjorn/FIND/index.md

 	- [spacy](https://spacy.io/)==2.2.4 (en)
 	- [GloVe.6B](http://nlp.stanford.edu/data/glove.6B.zip) (300 dimensions)

+Note that the packages with slightly different versions might work as well.

 ## Datasets
 The datasets used in this paper can be downloaded [here](https://drive.google.com/file/d/1yKgNqbli_loWakg0NpZkmfi3jBj_N7FK/view?usp=sharing) as a single zip file.
 Some of the datasets are already in this github repository under the [`preprocessed_data`](https://github.com/plkumjorn/FIND/tree/master/preprocessed_data) folder with the data structure.
 For the other datasets, please download and extract the zip file and put them together in the `preprocessed_data` folder.